Tiramisu-Compiler/tiramisu/tutorials/README.md

 ## Tutorials
 --------------

-This page has two tutorials: one for Tiramisu users and the other one for new Tiramisu compiler developers (useful for adding new features, optimizations and backends).
+This page has two types of tutorials: Tutorials that target all Tiramisu users and tutorials that target only compiler developers (those who will adding new features to the Tiramisu compiler, new optimizations, backends, ...).

 #### Tutorials for Tiramisu Users
 - To be added soon.

-#### Tutorials for Tiramisu Developpers
+#### Tutorials for Tiramisu Developpers (Low Level Tiramisu API)

-If you want to contribute to the Tiramisu compiler itself (add new optimizations, new backend, improve the front-end, ...), the following tutorials will help you learn more about the internal representation of Tiramisu.
+If you want to contribute to the Tiramisu compiler (add new optimizations, new backend, improve the front-end, ...), the following tutorials will help you learn more about the internal representation of Tiramisu.